ostrosco/passpartout_printer/README.md

 # Passpartout Printer

+# Note: This repo has been relocated to https://codeberg.org/ostrosco/passpartout_printer.
+Any future work will take place there.

 Draws images into the game [Passpartout: The Starving Artist](http://store.steampowered.com/app/582550/Passpartout_The_Starving_Artist/).

 ![Drawing our favorite crab.
 Original draw time 7 minutes.](https://thumbs.gfycat.com/SevereViciousBittern-size_restricted.gif)